 Does it hurt to get dental implants?

-With 21st century sedation techniques available and helpful instructions for proper home care, many patients report feeling better than anticipated.
+With 21st-century sedation techniques available and helpful instructions for proper home care, many patients report feeling better than anticipated.
 Often, they return to work and daily activities the next day.
-While there may be some discomfort and bruising the first few days, there should be no major pain involved.
+While there may be some discomfort and bruising during the first few days, there should be no major pain involved.
 During the procedure itself, patients report some slight pressure and lots of poking around, but no pain overall.

 Can my child get dental implants?

 Yes, children who have lost permanent teeth due to injury should consider dental implants as an excellent long-term solution.
 Dr. Shin advises patients to consult with a dental implant expert as soon as possible after the teeth are lost.
-Keep in mind, in most circumstances, the dentist will wait until your child’s facial growth and development has been completed before conducting implant procedures.
+Keep in mind, in most circumstances, the dentist will wait until your child’s facial growth and development have been completed before conducting implant procedures.
 Generally, full growth occurs around age 16 for girls and age 18 for boys.

 How do I care for my dental implants?

 After receiving dental implants from an experienced dentist, the next step is to learn how to properly care for your new set of teeth.
-Well-cared for dental implants have the potential to last for decades.
-Caring for dental implants is just like caring for your natural teeth: brush, floss and visit your dentist for regular cleanings and check-ups.
+Well-cared-for dental implants have the potential to last for decades.
+Caring for dental implants is just like caring for your natural teeth: brush, floss, and visit your dentist for regular cleanings and check-ups.
 The biggest difference may be the limitations on what you can and cannot eat with dental implants.